Frequently Asked Questions

 At Wynwood Dog Food Co., we're committed to offering fresh, premium-quality, and nourishing food choices that meet the unique nutritional needs of all dogs, especially those with health issues.

-Yes, all of our meals are formulated to meet AAFCO standards, and we work with a team of veterinary nutritionists to ensure that our meals are nutritionally complete and balanced.
+Yes, all of our meals are formulated to meet AAFCO standards, and we work with a team of veterinary nutritionists to ensure our meals are nutritionally complete and balanced.

 No, our products do not contain any preservatives.
 We rely on the freezing process to preserve the freshness and quality of our meals.

 Yes, we offer meal options that cater to dogs with specific nutritionally responsive conditions, such as kidney disease and pancreatitis.